Welcome

 Leave

-While on leave from their school, QCAA assessors for confirmation may choose to continue to perform their duties provided the period of leave from the school does not exceed 12 months.
+While on leave from their school, QCAA assessors may choose to continue to perform their duties at QCAA provided the period of leave from the school does not exceed 12 months.
 If an assessor is on unpaid leave from their school, they can be paid by the QCAA.

 Assessors can take leave from their confirmation position for a maximum of 12 months (missing no more than three consecutive confirmation events).
 Excessive leave from the assessor position may result in being ceased.